Destinations Greece The Cyclades Santorini

 Free shuttle to its private beach (~3 km)

-InsiderPair with a wine day — Hatzidakis, Gai'a, and Sigalas are all under 25 minutes' drive.
-The hotel arranges drivers for the standard rate.
+InsiderPair it with a wine day; Hatzidakis, Gai'a, and Sigalas are all under 25 minutes' drive.
+The hotel arranges drivers at the standard rate.

 €€€ €700–1,500/night · upper-mid luxury, design hotels, the rebrand era

-Auberge Resorts' Santorini property — 21 rooms and suites plus a private villa cut into the Imerovigli cliff, an infinity pool framed directly on the caldera and Skaros Rock, and Varoulko Santorini (chef Lefteris Lazarou's Greek-Aegean seafood room — Lazarou was the first chef in Greece to earn a Michelin star).
-The Auberge service standard with a Santorinian setting.
-Smaller than the Andronis properties; quieter than the Oia headliners.
+Auberge's Santorini property, cut into the Imerovigli cliff, an infinity pool framed square on the caldera and Skaros Rock, and Varoulko Santorini (chef Lefteris Lazarou's Greek-Aegean seafood room; Lazarou was the first chef in Greece to earn a Michelin star).
+The Auberge service standard on a Santorinian setting.
+Smaller than the Andronis properties, quieter than the Oia headliners.

 What it's known for